MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 The region adapter manages a list of views within the associated region.
 One or more of these views will be displayed in the region control according to its defined layout strategy.
 Views can be assigned a name that can be used to retrieve that view later on.
 The region adapter manages the active state of the views within the region.
 The active view is the view that is the selected or top-most view—for example, in a **TabControl**, the active view is the one displayed in the selected tab; in a **ContentControl**, the active view is the view that is currently displayed as the control's content.

+> [!NOTE]
-**Note:** The active state of a view is important to consider during navigation.
+> The active state of a view is important to consider during navigation.
 Frequently, you will want the active view to participate in navigation so that it can save data before the user navigates away from it, or so that it can confirm or cancel the navigation operation.

 Previous versions of Prism allowed views to be displayed in a region in two ways.
 The first, called *view injection*, allows views to be programmatically displayed in a region.
 This approach is useful for dynamic content, where the view to be displayed in the region changes frequently, according to the application's presentation logic.